expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 ### Keep minimal number of visible steps

 Very often Metamath proofs become too lengthy.
 Sending a lot of proved steps to you each time is not desired because it will make the conversation difficult to read.
 Also, you probably don't need to always see all the steps because you can remember the idea of the proof.
 Probably you will need to see only some recent proved and unproved steps.
 Another problem with long proofs is that they will consume my token quota.
 So, you need to keep number of visible steps at a minimum level.
-Whenever a step becomes proved, and you anticipate you will not need to explicitly reference it in the further proof, then hide such step.
+Whenever a step becomes proved, and you anticipate you will not need to explicitly reference it in the further proof, hide such step.
 You can hide steps by setting `"isBookmarked": false` for them in the `updateSteps` function.

 ### Meaningful variable names